Rice Epicurean Markets: Rice Epicurean Markets

 The Tanglewood store was remodeled in 1988 and became the first to assume the name Rice Epicurean Market.
 At that time Rice Epicurean was a division of Rice Food Markets.
 But the company would soon assume the Rice Epicurean Markets name.
 In 1999, Rice Food Markets changed its name to its current moniker after it sold or closed four Grocery World, six Pricebuster and three Rice Food Markets stores after deciding to focus on its upscale niche instead of market size.
-After the divesture, eight stores remain, with a ninth under construction.
+After the divestiture, eight stores remain, with a ninth under construction.

-The Rice Epicurean concept pays close attention to the regular stock of grocery store items, but special requests, gourmet products and customer service figure prominently in the overall operation.
-The perishable departments receive special attention, featuring the finest meat, produce, chef prepared salads and entrees, upscale floral departments and European bakery departments.
+The Rice Epicurean concept paid close attention to the regular stock of grocery store items, but special requests, gourmet products and customer service figured prominently in the overall operation.
+The perishable departments received special attention, featuring the finest meat, produce, chef prepared salads and entrees, upscale floral departments and European bakery departments.

-The charge card system with monthly billing, introduced in 1964, remains in effect.
+The charge card system with monthly billing, was introduced in 1964.
 In 2002, Rice Epicurean became the only Houston grocer to offer online shopping.

 Most Rice shoppers were wealthier and older, and preferred home grocery delivery service.
 Katharine Shilcutt of the Houston Press said "A long-running joke with many Houstonians is that no one quite knew how [the company] stayed in business because" even though the stores had a long history in Houston, they "were almost always quiet, with few cars in the parking lot or shoppers in the aisles."
 She added that "all kinds of wild rumors flew about how Rice Epicurean stores stayed open despite a lack of traffic" had circulated.

 In November 2012 Rice announced that it would close all locations except the Fountain View one, and rent out the closed locations to The Fresh Market.
 The Rice stores would close in early 2013 and The Fresh Market locations would open in the northern hemisphere summer or fall of 2013.
 Shilcutt said that the former business model "sustained Rice Epicurean for many years" but "it appears that this model wasn't quite enough to keep its stores in business."
 The first The Fresh Market opened in the former West University location in the city of Houston on July 17, 2013.
 Additional stores scheduled to open are the Memorial Drive store on July 24, the Westheimer Road store on August 7, and the store on San Felipe on August 21.